tcassou/expectise/README.md

 # Expect

-Mocking API calls in Python - inspired by Ruby's RSpec-Mocks.
+Mocking function calls in Python - inspired by Ruby's RSpec-Mocks.

 The content of this repo is an example of project, containing a `models` and a `tests` modules: